ahmedbda/portfolio/content/resume.md

 - Design and realization of a weather station prototype (embedded systems)
 - Programming of an RPG game with graphical interface in C++ (object-oriented programming)
-- Realization of a site configuration mock-up (networks and systems)
+- Realization of a network configuration mock-up for a city (networks and systems)
 - Development of a job and internship offers website (web development)

 ### 2024-2025: First year of Cycle Préparatoire Intégré at CESI